Patients aged 45 and above with acute respiratory infection will be tested for COVID-19: MOH

 This is part of the ministry's plan to expand its testing strategy as the economy reopens, with the aim of eventually testing all patients who are diagnosed with acute respiratory infection.

-The risks of severe COVID-19 infection increases from age 45, said MOH, adding that this testing strategy will progressively be extended to include more groups.
+The risk of severe COVID-19 infection increases from age 45, said MOH, adding that this testing strategy will progressively be extended to include more groups.

 "We aim to test all individuals who are diagnosed with acute respiratory infection at first presentation to a doctor," said MOH in a media release.